triluong21/build-local-dynamodb-with-seeds/README.md

-# Buil DynamoDb offline with serverless.yml
+# Build DynamoDb offline with serverless.yml
   ### 1. Start a new project.
   ### 2. In Terminal:
     a.
 Run <serverless create --template aws-nodejs>